 Dear Mr. Tim D Noe,

-I am writing on behalf of The Oregon Coalition of Local Health Officials (CLHO) to express our commitment to supporting the Oregon Health Authority - Public Health Division’s (OHA-PHD) application for the Substance Abuse Mental Health Services Administration’s (SAMHSA) Strategic Prevention Framework-Partnerships for Success funding opportunity (SPF-23-003).
+The Oregon Conference of Local Health Officials (CLHO) offers this letter of commitment for supporting the Oregon Health Authority Public Health Division (OHA-PHD) application for the Substance Abuse Mental Health Services Administration’s (SAMHSA) Strategic Prevention Framework-Partnerships for Success funding opportunity (SPF-23-003).
+CLHO exists in Oregon Revised Statutes (ORS 431.330) to provide recommendations on foundational capabilities and Public Health Modernization to the Oregon Health Authority.
+CLHO is made up of representatives from each of the 33 local public health authorities (LPHAs) in Oregon, each of which provides services, implements health promotion programs, and works to advance health equity in their communities.

-CLHO is a 501(c)(6) non-profit organization that represents all of Oregon’s 33 local public health departments (LPHAs).
-CLHO staff support local public health officials through workforce development, communications, advocacy, and working closely with OHA and other partners to ensure LPHAs have the resources and support they need to serve their communities.
-CHLO is supportive of OHA-PHD efforts to prevent and reduce the social, economic, and other harms resulting from substance misuse.
+CLHO is supportive of OHA-PHD efforts to prevent and reduce the social, economic, and other harms resulting from substance misuse.
 Oregon ranks highest in the US for rates of illicit drug use disorder, prescription opioid misuse, and methamphetamine use.
 Excessive alcohol use is the third leading cause of preventable death in Oregon.
 Harms related to substances are a population health problem that requires prevention investments and strong, multi-sector partnerships.
 We welcome this opportunity to leverage new resources to build capacity across Oregon’s public health and behavioral health systems and organizations for preventing and reducing substance misuse.

 If OHA-PHD is funded, CLHO will support engagement with its members and their partner networks to 1) Co-develop methodology for identifying SPF-sub-recipients to address gaps and underserved communities; 2) Support alignment and coordination with any communities directly funded through SAMHSA’s parallel NOFA (SPF-23-004), or other existing SPF grantees; and 3) Share process and outcome evaluation results to advance evidence-based state and community substance misuse prevention services.